TheBeardedBerry/UnicodeBrowser/README.md

 * Better sidebar filtering (e.g. hide languages by default)
 * Resizable sidebar
 * Configurable number of columns (currently fixed at 32 columns)
+* Figure out how to detect � et al, so they can be (optionally) filtered out.
+* Persist window state
+* Improve initial load time
 * Your suggestions?

 ## Supported Engine Version